-Mu Alpha Theta and our Educational Foundation will continue to award $4,000 scholarships to our members.
+Mu Alpha Theta and our Educational Foundation award $4,000 scholarships to our members every year.
 Any graduating high school senior or two-year college student who is an active member of a current Mu Alpha Theta chapter is eligible.
-Each chapter may submit applications for up to two members.
-It is up to the chapter sponsor to determine what names to submit, if more than two students wish to apply.
+Each chapter may submit applications for up to two members, at the chapter sponsor's discretion.

-The nominee should be an outstanding mathematics student and should have shown loyalty and dedication to their Mu Alpha Theta chapter, enthusiastically participating in local projects with evidence of service in mathematics.
+The nominee should be an outstanding mathematics student and should have shown loyalty and dedication to his/her Mu Alpha Theta chapter, enthusiastically participating in local projects with evidence of service in mathematics.

 The Mary Rhein Memorial Scholarship